 According to art historian Thomas Puttfarken, Titian changed both his panting-method and his subject matter after reading The Poetics by Aristotle.
 The Poetics is a philosophical treatise that hardly could have escaped Rembrandt, as he painted Aristotle with the bust of Homer (the celebrated epic writer in The Poetics) in 1653, only two years after completing “The Kitchen Maid.”

 Even though the subject matter and coloring is different, The Return of The Prodigal Son by Rembrandt and Titian’s The Flaying of Marsyas, match like kindred spirits.
 They are equally rough and they both have the appearance of reliefs, acting out a story on a two-dimensional scene.

 With Titian as his “father,” ideas and works from antiquity seem to have been role models for the late Rembrandt.
 Ironically some critics from his own time, like Gerard de Lairesse, accused Rembrandt of not being classical enough.

 I do not want to deny that I once had a special preference for his manner; but at that time I had hardly begun to unerstand the infallible rules of painting.
 I found it necessary to recant my error and repudiate his; since his was based on nothing but light and fantastic conceits, without models, and which had no firm foundation on which to stand.

 — Gerard de Lairesse, Painter and Painting-theorist

-When Lairesse said that Rembrandt painted “without models,” it was most likely a comment to his dislike of Rembrandt using family-members and friends rather than more “suitable” models for his historical pictures.
+When Lairesse said that Rembrandt painted “without models,” it was most likely a comment to his dislike of Rembrandt’s use of family-members and friends, instead of “suitable” models for his historical pictures.

 There is a sort of mystery to kitsch.
 When did it begin?
 If it is just simply another name for faking emotions, it ought to have been a permanent part of the human condition.